vladak/blogs-oracle/README.md

 # blogs-oracle

-my old blogs from blogs.oracle.com/vlad/
+This repository stores my old blogs from blogs.oracle.com/vlad/ that are on the way to be deleted since I no longer blog there.

+Most of these blogs contain outdated information however these are sort of important for me personally because they contain tidbits of what I was up to during these times.

 ## Getting the blogs